Aniket-Engg/solidity-school/std-4/README.md

 # Standard :four:
-So now you have become a great knowledge holder.
-This is time to present it with confidence.
+Now you have gained sufficient development experience.
+This is time to present it in more elegant way.

-Here, you will learn about the testing of contracts.
-We will go with the Truffle framework.
-Spend some time on Truffle [documentation](https://truffleframework.com/docs) and start afterwards.
+Here, you will learn to use frameworks.
+Frameworks also help in unit testing of contracts before deployment.

+We will explore Hardhat, Foundry etc. frameworks.
+To start, spend some time on [Hardhat documentation](https://hardhat.org/hardhat-runner/docs/getting-started) and then move with different problem statements in this standard.

 Let's go for a test ride! :red_car: